-It's hard these days to read any article about hunting and not read something about the importance of habitat management.
-Wildlife biologists and managers frequently stress habitat management ? but what is habitat?
-I have noticed through talking to numerous landowners, managers, and hunters in Mississippi that most people know they should be managing their habitat, but few know what this really means, much less how to do it.
-As a matter of fact, when I ask most hunting clubs what they are doing to manage their habitat they respond by saying that they plant food plots.
+It is hard these days to read any article about hunting and not read something about the importance of habitat management.
+Wildlife biologists and managers frequently stress habitat management, but what is habitat?
+Most people know they should be managing their habitat, but few know what this really means, much less how to do it.
+As a matter of fact, when asked what they are doing to manage their habitat, most hunting clubs respond by saying that they plant food plots.
 Although valuable, planting food plots is not a "magic bullet" and it does not replace the importance of managing the natural habitat.

 Generally, habitat can be described as all of the food, water, and cover resources that wildlife require to survive.
 These three resources must be available in sufficient amounts to maintain a healthy wildlife population.
 Habitat requirements are different for each species of wildlife, although some species have very similar habitat requirements.
 For example, wild turkey and bobwhite quail occur and thrive in very similar habitats.

 Food is a very important part of wildlife habitat because animals require proper nutrition to remain healthy, grow, reproduce, raise offspring, resist diseases, and escape predators.
 Different wildlife species require different food resources, and these foods often change seasonally.
 For example, a deer will eat mostly high-quality forbs, legumes, and browse plants during the spring.
 As summer progresses, these higher-quality plants become less available and deer shift their diet more towards moderate-quality browse such as shrubs and vines.
 During the fall, a deer's diet may shift to acorns when they are available, and then shift again to browse and even some grasses during the winter.
 Even when food is available it must be the right kind of food to meet the nutrition demands of wildlife.
-For example, a pine forest with lots of sweetgum trees at ground level may look "green" and healthy (see photos), but deer don't like to eat sweetgum!
-Thus, it's easy to see the importance of managing habitats to provide year-round, high-quality forage.
+For example, a pine forest with many sweetgum trees at ground level may look "green" and healthy, but deer do not like to eat sweetgum.
+Thus, it is easy to see the importance of managing habitats to provide year-round, high-quality forage.

 Water is required by wildlife for digestion, maintaining body temperature, and other life processes.
 Adequate amounts of freestanding water (springs, creeks, farm ponds, lakes, etc.) are generally not a concern for most of Mississippi's wildlife because of our abundant rainfall, and some animals can even get all of their water needs from eating succulent green plants and dew on leaves.